Jpattom/Reference/README.md

 2) Open Reference/Src/Framework.sln and build

-3) Open powershell navigate to Reference and execute build.ps1
+3) Open powershell navigate to Reference and execute build.ps1 (May end up in some errors but continue to next step)

 4) Open Reference/Src/COSMOS.sln and build